A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Simulated data analysis

-We study the selection of fixed effects differences between groups on simulated data sets and the impact of the penalty structure on the proportion of correctly selected models.
-One hundred datasets are simulated with $5$ groups of subjects using model (\ref{eq:model1cpt}) ($N_{g}=20$ or $N_{g}=100$).
-Fixed effects parameters are set to:
+Next, we study the selection of fixed effects differences between groups on simulated data sets{.
+In particular, the impact of the penalty structure (that is the graph used in the fused penalty) on the proportion of correctly selected models is evaluated on 100 datasets simulated model (\ref{eq:model1cpt}) with $5$ groups of subjects and with $N_{g}=20$ or $N_{g}=100$.} Fixed effects parameters are set to: \begin{linenomath}

-Random effects variances are set equal to $0.1$ for all the parameters.
+\end{linenomath} {Random effects variances for all the parameters are set to $0.1$}.
 Individual parameters are log-normally distributed.
 Error model parameters are set to $a=0$ and $b=0.1$.
-For each data set, a model is selected using the fused lasso approach on a grid of $100$ $\lambda_{F}$ values with $4$ different penalty structures: \begin{itemize} \item $CH$: chain graph (with adaptive weights or not) \item $CL$: clique graph (with adaptive weights or not) \item $S_{1}$: star graph with group 1 as reference (with adaptive weights or not) \item $S_{3}$: star graph with group 3 as reference (without adaptive weights) \end{itemize} Note that the optimal graph would penalize only the null differences that appear in the simulated model.
+For each data set, a model is selected using the fused lasso approach on a grid of $100$ $\lambda_{F}$ values with $4$ different penalty structures: \begin{itemize} \item $CH_A, CH$: chain graph with adaptive weights or not. \item $CL_A, CL$: clique graph with adaptive weights or not. \item $S_{1,A}, S_{1}$: star graph with {reference set to group 1, } with adaptive weights or not. \item $S_{3}$: star graph with {reference set to group 3, without adaptive weights.} \end{itemize} Note that the optimal graph {is the one with vertices exactly corresponding to} the null differences that appear in the simulated model.
 Thus none of these graphs is optimal for all the parameters.
 The optimal structure for parameter $\mu_{k_{a}}$ is a clique structure because its value is the same for all the groups.
-The most appropriate structure for parameters $\mu_{Cl}$ and $\mu_{V}$ is the chain structure that penalizes all theoretically null differences (unlike star graph) and less non null differences than the clique graph.
-As previously suggested by \citep{viallon2014robustness}, adaptive weights should overcome the errors due to graph misspecification.
-Thus the penalized SAEM algorithm is implemented with the $4$ different graphs with and without adaptive weights.
+The most appropriate structure for parameters $\mu_{Cl}$ and $\mu_{V}$ is the chain structure that penalizes all theoretically null differences (unlike {the} star graph) and {fewer non-null} differences than the clique graph. {To recap, there is a hope to select the true model only when using chain or clique graphs (and not when using star graphs)}. {As previously suggested by \citep{viallon2014robustness}, adaptive weights generally makes fused lasso estimates more robust to graph misspecification.
+To confirm this result in our context the penalized SAEM algorithm is implemented with the $4$ mentioned graphs with and without adaptive weights.} The performance of each penalty structure is evaluated by comparing the selected model ($P \tilde \mu_{s}$) to the true model ($P \mu$) for each parameter, on each simulated data set ($s=1,...,100$){, with $\tilde \mu_{s}$ the final estimate obtained by the fused lasso procedure and $P$ a matrix that encodes the differences under study}.
+For the $CH$ and $CL$ penalties, $P$ is the $(G-1)\times G$ matrix defined by the chain graph ($P=P$ with $P_{i,i}=1$, $P_{i,i+1}=-1$ and $0$ elsewhere).
+For the $S_{1}$ and $S_{3}$ penalties, the matrix $P$ is the one defined by their respective star graph.
+When considering the whole fixed effect model, the number of correctly selected model is: \begin{linenomath}